 Thankfully, the bell rang, and Tommy followed Jason closely, wishing he had another means to find his English class.
 He considered cutting, but Mr. Caplan's words came back to him.
 Stay clean.
 Keep up the grades.
 Graduate.
 He owed his dad at least that much.

 "Shut up!"
 Goldar bellowed.

 Rita waited patiently for all of them to calm down.
-Finster, who was also a doctor and cared for her headaches and nerves along with his other duties, had finally told her to either get rid of Squatt and Babboo or learn to deal with them.
+Finster, who was also a doctor and cared for her headaches and nerves along with his other duties, had finally told her to either get rid of Squatt and Baboo or learn to deal with them.
 But she couldn't rid herself of them.
-While they deported themselves as simple-minded children, Babboo was an expert exobiologist and Squatt knew more about mystical plants than anyone else in the known universe.
+While they deported themselves as simple-minded children, Squatt was an expert exobiologist and Baboo knew more about mystical plants than anyone else in the known universe.
 Their knowledge was too valuable.

 Squatt finally handed her a simple obsidian box.
 The power radiating from the contents… just a seemingly simple coin… took her breath away.
 It was like holding a sun.